Generic Name: pramoxine (pra-MOX-een)

 - Apply Prax lotion to the affected area as directed by your doctor or on the package labeling.

-- Wash your hands immediately after using Prax lotion, unless your hands are a part of the treated area.
+- Wash your hands immediately after using Prax lotion, unless your hands are part of the treated area.

 - If you miss a dose of Prax lotion, use it as soon as you remember.
 Continue to use it as directed by your doctor or on the package label.